ManuelLobo/users/README.md

 # User Retrieval Endpoint
 Retrieve user information in a Postgres database, using a Flask server.
+The information is retreived in a JSON format.

 ### Running
 To run the app, the flask server must be started.
 If run locally, the database connection settings must be changed in order to run.